schriftgestalt/GlyphsSDK/Python Templates/README.md

 	settings_view = objc.IBOutlet()
 ```

-#### 2. IBAction: Let UI elements trigger Python functions
+##### 2. IBActions: Let UI elements trigger Python functions

-Functions to be triggered form the UI get defined by a `@objc.IBAction` just before the function definition.
+Functions to be triggered from the UI get defined by a `@objc.IBAction` just before the function definition.
+The function names need to end with an underscore, e.g. setValue_().

 ```python
 	@objc.IBAction